p-prasanna/fileSubmissionForms/README.md

 1) create a folder named "uploads" before getting started.

-2) execute the following piece of query in your database to create a folder names "resumes"
+2) execute the following piece of query in your database to create a folder named "resumes"

 CREATE TABLE `resumes` (
  `id` int(11) NOT NULL AUTO_INCREMENT,